 6.1.
 Section width of a tyre

 6.1.1.
-Except as provided by paragraph 6.1.2. below, the section width is calculated by the following formula:
+The section width shall be obtained by means of the following formula:

-S = S1 + K (A-A1)
+S = S1 + K (A - A1),

 Where:

-S is the "section width" expressed in mm related to the measuring rim;
+S is the "section width" rounded to the nearest millimetre related to the measuring rim;

-S1 is the "nominal section width" in mm as shown on the sidewall of the tyre in the tyre-size designation as prescribed;
+S1 is "the nominal section width" in mm, as shown on the sidewall of the tyre in the tyre designation as prescribed;

 A is the width (expressed in mm) of the measuring rim, as shown by the manufacturer in the descriptive note;

-A1 is the width (expressed in mm) of the theoretical rim; it is taken to equal S1 multiplied by the factor X as specified by the tyre manufacturer;

-and K is taken to equal 0.4.
+A1 is the width of the theoretical rim; it is taken to equal S1 multiplied by the factor X as specified by the tyre manufacturer; and K is taken to equal 0.4.

 6.1.2.
-However, for the types of tyre for which the size designation is given in the first column of the tables in Annex 5, the theoretical rim width (A1) and the nominal section width (S1) are given opposite the tyre size designation in those tables.
+However, for the types of tyre for which the size designation is given in the first column of the tables in Annex 5, the theoretical rim width code (A1) and the nominal section width (S1) are given opposite the tyre size designation in those tables.

 6.2.
 Outer diameter of a tyre

 6.2.1.
 Except as provided by paragraph 6.2.2., the outer diameter of a tyre is calculated by the following formula:

 D = d + 2 H

 Where:

 D is the outer diameter expressed in mm;

-d is the conventional number denoting the nominal rim diameter expressed in mm (see paragraph 2.16.);
+d is the conventional number denoting the nominal rim diameter expressed in mm (see paragraph 2.19.);

-H is the nominal section height in mm and is equal to:
+H is the nominal section height rounded to the nearest millimetre and is equal to:

-H = 0.01 x Ra x S1
+H = 0.01 • Ra • S1

 Where:

 Ra is the nominal aspect ratio;

 S1 is the "nominal section width" in mm.

-All as shown on the sidewall of the tyre in the tyre-size designation in conformity with the requirements of paragraph 2.15.
+All as shown on the sidewall of the tyre in the tyre-size designation in conformity with the requirements of paragraph 2.18.

 6.2.2.
 However, for the types of tyres for which the size designation is given in the first column of the tables of Annex 5 the outer diameter (D) and the nominal rim diameter (d) expressed in mm are given opposite the tyre size designation in those tables.

 6.3.
 Tyre section width: specification of tolerances